 According to Gordon, securing an “R” rating from the MPAA was a challenging ordeal.
 He quotes them as initially saying his presented cut of the film had “ten times too much of everything”.
 He was ultimately able to get away with making small trims, and without removing any entire sequences from the film.
 Current Blu-ray releases are fully uncut.

 Bathed in a constant glow of purples and pinks, From Beyond is visually arresting, and rarely holds back from exploring the excesses of sensory over-stimulation.
-It’s unsurprising that the film had so many censorship issues, given the heady combination of graphic gore (eyeballs sucked out, brains eaten) and the sexual aspects of the story.
-Sex is at the heart of this story, more than horror in many ways, and the film doesn’t shy away from exploring it.
+It’s unsurprising that the film had so many censorship issues, given the heady combination of graphic gore (eyeballs sucked out, brains eaten) and the titillating aspects of the story.
+The libido is at the heart of this story, more than horror in many ways, and the film doesn’t shy away from exploring it.

 David Flint, MOVIES & MANIA